Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation

 \subsubsection{Effectiveness of HASF and CCAE}

-We investigate the contribution of ATM-Net's key components, e.g., HASF and CCAE, and present the ablation results on both datasets in Table~\ref{tab:ablation}, where we observe that:
+We investigate the contribution of the key components in ATM-Net, e.g., HASF and CCAE, and demonstrate the ablation results on both datasets in Table~\ref{tab:ablation}.
+From this table, we have the following observations.

-\textit{(1) HASF significantly boosts the overall performance.} ATM-Net shows substantial boosts on both datasets by integrating holistic anatomical text insights through HASF.
-Compared with the baseline, when incorporating HASF, the DSCs rise from 64.58\% to 77.13\% on MRSpineSeg, and from 66.67\% to 73.00\% on SPIDER, respectively.
+\textit{\textbf{(1) HASF significantly boosts the overall segmentation performance of ATM-Net.}} The proposed ATM-Net shows substantial boosts on both datasets by integrating holistic anatomical textual information through the HASF module.
+Compared with the baseline, when incorporating HASF, the overall DSCs rise from 64.58\% to 77.13\% on MRSpineSeg, and from 66.67\% to 73.00\% on SPIDER, respectively.

+Furthermore, we evaluate the text injection strategy within HASF (Table~\ref{tab:injection_ablation}).
+Compared to ``Bottleneck-only injection", our ``All-stage injection" significantly improves performance, reaching a DSC of 81.72\% (+5.47\%) and an ASD of 2.15 pixels.
+This confirms that injecting textual semantics across multiple decoder stages is essential, as it allows anatomical priors to simultaneously guide high-level semantic localization and low-level boundary delineation.

-\textit{(2) CCAE also brings consistent improvement.} When integrating CCAE, ATM-Net adaptively relieves inter-class similarity issues through channel-wise contrastive learning.
+\textit{\textbf{(2) CCAE also brings consistent improvement towards ATM-Net.}} When integrating CCAE, ATM-Net adaptively relieves inter-class similarity issues through channel-wise contrastive learning.
 For instance, compared with the baseline, when incorporating CCAE, the overall Jaccards improve by 7.59\% on MRSpineSeg, and 1.70\% on SPIDER, respectively.

-Note that ATM-Net shows comparative or slightly worse results in SPIDER's HD95 \& ASD when using only one component.
-This is because the baseline model fails to accurately segment three challenging categories, resulting in NaN for HD95 \& ASD.
-These values are excluded from evaluation, leading to inflated results in the first line.
+To investigate the influence of ATM-Net to the hyperparameters in the overall loss function (Eq.
+8), we conducted a systematic ablation study on the weighting factor $\lambda_2$, which controls the auxiliary contrastive loss $\mathcal{L}_{ftc}$, while keeping the primary segmentation loss weight $\lambda_1$ fixed at 1.
+As demonstrated in \Cref{tab:lambda_sensitivity}, the model achieves its optimal segmentation performance when $\lambda_2$ is set to 0.2.
+When $\lambda_2$ is too small (e.g., 0.1), the penalty is insufficient to effectively guide the cross-modal feature alignment, leading to a performance drop.
+Conversely, when $\lambda_2$ is too large (e.g., 0.3), the auxiliary loss potentially overshadows the primary segmentation loss, which also results in suboptimal performance.
+Therefore, we set the hyperparameter $\lambda_2$ to $0.2$.